RoshniSS/19AI304-Fundamentals-of-C-Programming-2025-Odd-M3/README.md

 # 19AI304-Fundamentals-of-C-Programming-2025-Odd-M3
 # IAPR-3- Module 3 - FoC
 # Ex.No:12
   Develop a C program to read a matrix and find its saddle point.
 A saddle point is an element that is the minimum in its row and also the maximum in its column.
 If such an element exists, display its position and value.
-# Date :
 # Aim:
   To develop a C program that inputs a matrix, checks each row for its minimum element, verifies whether that element is also the maximum in its corresponding column, and displays the saddle point and its position if it exists.
 # Algorithm: